Ait Atta: Ahidus

 Ahidus is a traditional Berber collective performance incorporating dance and oral poetry, found among many of the tribes in central and southern Morocco.
 It is danced and chanted by both women and men.
 The standard procedure among the Ait Atta is for members of each sex to dance in parallel lines facing each other.
 Ahidus is commonly done during weddings and naming ceremonies, but sometimes less formal occasions like celebrating full moons.
 The more people that are performing the Ahidus, the more successful it is seen and Ahidus can at times have a hundred men and women performing at the same time.

-Often times unmarried women and divorcees take part in the Ahidus and since the community are aware of who they are, they use this opportunity to find partners.
+Oftentimes unmarried women and divorcees take part in the Ahidus and since the community are aware of who they are, they use this opportunity to find partners.
 Men and women listen to their singing voices and watch how they dance.
 Performing Ahidus increases their chance at finding a potential partner.
 Married women still participate in Ahidus but only on special occasions like weddings.